JNPauli/Banter/open_lab_notebook/Documentation.md

 I changed my approach and tried to follow the [nilearn documentation](https://nilearn.github.io/stable/auto_examples/04_glm_first_level/plot_fiac_analysis.html) and compute the design matrices for each run, without fitting the glm to get the matrices.
 Then I ran the glm, computed and saved the z-maps for each contrast.
 I am still unsure, wether this can now finally serve as the input to the SVM.
 I tried to plot the contrasts, but I need to specifiy which contrasts I want to plot.
 I am not sure, if I should plot all 26 contrasts.

 Also, I need to create a figure that shows the stimuli over time for all 5 runs.

+## 11.12.2022
+I started by calculating R squared for the glm, to evaluate the model.
+However, I do not know yet how to properly interpreted the results.
+It seems like the results are in accordance to what I am expecting, but I need to figure some things out.
+For example which exact brain areas show increased R^2 and if those are according to literature.

+I created a plot for each contrast across runs and started to compare them to the meta analysis database of neurosynth.
+This needs to be done to conclude, wether the activation pattern behaves according to theory.